Skip navigation

 Rebecca Nicholson

-Rebecca is a Lecturer in the School of Computer and Information Sciences.
-Rebecca is interested in the use of technology in Education, specifically the potential of technology to support authentic and creative pedagogies.
+Rebecca is an Assistant Professor in the School of Computer and Information Sciences.
+She is interested in the use of technology in Education, specifically the potential of technology to support authentic and creative pedagogies.
 Her work takes a participatory action research approach, collaboratively teaching, designing and evaluating technologies alongside teachers in the classroom.

 Rebecca is also interested in Music and Theatre technologies, particularly how to support teaching about and with these in the classroom.